 The vote – which was held in Geneva, Switzerland – was overwhelming, with 41 in favor.
 China, Russia and Cuba opposed the move.
 India, the Philippines and Uganda abstained.

 The council asked U.N.
 Secretary-General Ban Ki-moon “to provide additional resources, including staffing” to the commission.
 It also renewed its request for Syrian authorities “to cooperate fully with the Commission of Inquiry, including by granting it immediate, full and unfettered access throughout Syria.”

 The council also condemned a May massacre in Houla, near Homs.
 It said government forces and its militia allies “were found by the Commission of Inquiry to be the perpetrators of outrageous and heinous crimes.”

 Laura Dupuy Lasserre, president of the Human Rights Council, announced her two appointments to the commission: Carla del Ponte, the former prosecutor of the International Criminal Tribunals for the former Yugoslavia and Rwanda, and Vitit Muntarbhorn, who served the council previously as a special rapporteur.

-The movement devolved into an armed conflict after a brutal and continuing crackdown by regime forces.
+The movement devolved into an armed conflict after a brutal and continuing crackdown by government forces.

-Since the unrest began, more than 30,000 people have been killed, the opposition Syrian Observatory for Human Rights said.
+Since the unrest began, more than 30,000 people have died, the opposition Syrian Observatory for Human Rights said.